Caotox/Stage_CS-Soprasteria/README.md

 from /final/final.py import *
 ```

-## Functions :
+Functions

-1. xml_compare : smart comparaison of two xml files
+1. xml_compare

-example : xml_compare(xml-file1, xml-file2)
+Smart comparison of two XML files.

+Usage:

+xml_compare(xml_file1, xml_file2)

+Returns:

-returns : a proggressive print of all differences, enabling a step by step modification of the xml-file
+A progressive print of all differences, allowing a step-by-step modification of the XML file.

+2. modele

-2. modele : xml file visualisation, can be served as a way to get a specific node of the xml file
+XML file visualization.
+Helps retrieve a specific node in the XML file.

+Usage:

-example : modele(file, attribute, value)
+modele(file, attribute, value)

-  -> attribute : element of comparaison in the xml file (class-name, value...)
+attribute: The element used for comparison in the XML file (e.g., class-name, value, etc.).

-  -> value : value of the said attribute we want to get
+value: The value of the specified attribute to search for.

+Returns:

-returns : the node the program recovered, and an adapted print of that node
+The retrieved node and a formatted print of that node.

-3. graphique : an adapted display of an xml file depending on certain parameters
+3. graphique

+Displays an XML file in an adapted format based on specific parameters.

+Usage:

-example : graphique(node, argument, attribute, parameter)
+graphique(node, argument, attribute, parameter)

-  -> argument : value of the wanted attribute
+argument: The value of the desired attribute.

-  -> attribute : attribute to compare (example : class-name, value...)
+attribute: The attribute used for comparison (e.g., class-name, value, etc.).

-  -> parameter : will define the pathing and display
+parameter: Defines the pathing and display behavior.

+Parameters:

-*-e: Strict Equality (Equal) - Searches for elements whose specified attribute is exactly equal to the given argument.
+-e: Strict Equality (Equal) - Searches for elements where the specified attribute is exactly equal to the given argument.

--c: Contains (Contain) - Searches for elements whose specified attribute contains, starts with, ends with, or is equal to the given argument.
+-c: Contains (Contain) - Searches for elements where the specified attribute contains, starts with, ends with, or is equal to the given argument.

--r: Recursive Descendants (Recursive) - Searches recursively for descendant elements whose specified attribute is equal to the given argument.
+-r: Recursive Descendants (Recursive) - Searches recursively for descendant elements where the specified attribute is equal to the given argument.

--p: Direct Parent (Parent) - Searches for the direct parent of elements whose specified attribute is equal to the given argument.
+-p: Direct Parent (Parent) - Searches for the direct parent of elements where the specified attribute is equal to the given argument.

--s: Siblings (Siblings) - Searches for sibling elements of those whose specified attribute is equal to the given argument.
+-s: Siblings (Siblings) - Searches for sibling elements of those where the specified attribute is equal to the given argument.

--a: Ancestors (Ancestors) - Searches for all ancestor elements whose specified attribute is equal to the given argument.
+-a: Ancestors (Ancestors) - Searches for all ancestor elements where the specified attribute is equal to the given argument.

--nX: X-Level Descendants (N-level Descendants) - Searches for descendants at level X of elements whose specified attribute is equal to the given argument.*
+-nX: X-Level Descendants (N-level Descendants) - Searches for descendants at level X of elements where the specified attribute is equal to the given argument.

-returns : an adapted display, depending on the parameter given
+Returns:

+A formatted display of the XML file, customized based on the given parameter.

+License

+This project is open-source.
+Feel free to use and modify it as needed.

+Author

+Developed by Caotox.